ASHFORD DISTRICT

 **HISTORY**

 The Warren Cottage is an oak-beamed building dating back to the 17th century.
-It is built on an old coaching road and boasts, on its website, ''A cosy atmosphere awaits all guests with its wealth of oak beams and open fireplaces''.
-The weary traveller is still, to this day, made as welcome as ever.''
+It is built on an old coaching road.
+The weary traveller is still, to this day, made as welcome as ever.
+As you wander through the timbered hallways, the soft creak of the wooden floors beneath your feet invites you to imagine the many footsteps that have traversed them over the centuries.

 **PARANORMAL ACTIVITY**